+The price-performance ratio for HTS wire is obtained by dividing the selling price-per-meter (\$/m) by the amount of electrical current measured in kilo-Amperes (kA) the wire can carry.
 The current selling price of 1G HTS wire varies according to customer specifications.
 For many customers, the price is typically \$20 per meter.
 The corresponding price-performance ratio is \$160/kAm using 125 Amperes (0.125 kA) as the typical performance of our commercial wire today.

-We believe we can drive down the price-performance ratio of our 1G HTS wire to \$50/kAm through further manufacturing cost reductions and additional improvements in electrical performance.
-A price-performance ratio of \$50/kAm is more than sufficient to meet the commercial and technical requirements of ship propulsion motors and generators, utility generators, power cables in metropolitan-area applications and other superconductor electromagnet applications, including maglev trains.
+We believe the price-performance ratio of HTS wire needs to be in the range of \$25/kAm to \$80/kAm to be commercially viable and that the size of the market addressed by HTS wire will continue to increase significantly as the price-performance ratio approaches \$25/kAm.